programminghistorian/ph-submissions/lessons/introduction-to-ffmpeg.md

 # References

-* Champion, E. (2017) “Digital Humanities is text heavy, visualization light, and simulation poor,” Digital Scholarship in the Humanities 32(S1), i25-i32
+* Champion, E. (2017) “Digital Humanities is text heavy, visualization light, and simulation poor,” Digital Scholarship in the Humanities 32(S1), i25-i32.

 * Flueckiger, B. (2017).
 "A Digital Humanities Approach to Film Colors".
 The Moving Image, 17(2), 71-94.

 * Hockey, S. (2004) “The History of Humanities Computing,” A Companion to Digital Humanities, ed.
 Susan Schreibman, Ray Siemens, John Unsworth.
-Oxford: Blackwell
+Oxford: Blackwell.

 # About the Author